 Wednesday, August 17, 2016

-I have been working in the area of assessing progress of learning in complex problem-solving domains for almost 20 years now (not much progress I am embarrassed to admit), and I have also doing evaluations of university programs, grant projects and large European networks of excellence for about 15 years.
+I have been working in the area of assessing progress of learning in complex problem-solving domains for almost 20 years now (not much progress I am embarrassed to admit), and I have also been doing evaluations of university programs, grant projects and large European networks of excellence for about 15 years.
 In both cases, I have come to the conclusion that it is formative assessment (of learners) and formative evaluation (of programs, projects, and products) that matters most.
-The primary goal is to help students progress and develop and to help programs and projects achieve their intended goals and objectives.
+The primary goals are to help students progress and develop, and to help programs and projects achieve their intended goals and objectives.
 Secondary goals include reporting the extent of progress and success.

 In addition, I have been speaking at numerous venues on emerging educational technologies and have come to adopt the mantra that it is not about the technology – it is about the learning and instruction.
 It is not technology that impacts learning and instruction.
 It is the use of technology that might impact learning and instruction – use by teachers and students, support for effective use by teachers and students, ongoing training for teachers and students in the effective use of technology … it is how a technology is used and integrated into learning activities that makes a difference (when a difference is in fact reported, which is somewhat rare).